20 Tips to Improve Your Typography Skills

 With their bolder strokes and more intricate details, display fonts can add a refined touch to your designs.
 But remember to use display fonts only for large text, as they become illegible in smaller sizes.

 Also, beware when choosing fonts for a website.
-Each font installed can increase the loading time, leading to slower page speeds.
+Each extra font can increase the loading times of your site, leading to slower page speeds.

 So, while it’s great to aim for elegance in your typography, it’s also important to consider practical considerations.
 In some cases, faster loading times might outweigh the benefits of using a particular font.